Bad Habits: Policy Confounding and Out-of-Trajectory Generalization in RL: Abstract

 \section{Abstract}

-Reinforcement learning agents may sometimes develop habits that are effective only when specific policies are followed.
-After an initial exploration phase in which agents try out different actions, they eventually converge toward a particular policy.
-When this occurs, the distribution of state-action trajectories becomes narrower, and agents start experiencing the same transitions again and again.
-At this point, spurious correlations may arise.
-Agents may then pick up on these correlations and learn state representations that do not generalize beyond the agent's trajectory distribution.
-In this paper, we provide a mathematical characterization of this phenomenon, which we refer to as policy confounding, and show, through a series of examples, when and how it occurs in practice.
+Reinforcement learning agents tend to develop habits that are effective only under specific policies.
+Following an initial exploration phase where agents try out different actions, they eventually converge onto a particular policy.
+As this occurs, the distribution over state-action trajectories becomes narrower, leading agents to repeatedly experience the same transitions.
+This repetitive exposure fosters spurious correlations between certain observations and rewards.
+Agents may then pick up on these correlations and develop simplistic habits tailored to the specific set of trajectories dictated by their policy.
+The problem is that these habits may yield incorrect outcomes when agents are forced to deviate from their typical trajectories, prompted by changes in the environment.
+This paper presents a mathematical characterization of this phenomenon, termed policy confounding, and illustrates, through a series of examples, the circumstances under which it occurs.